 Tips & Warnings

-- Set aside broken, misshapen, and smaller blocks and use them at the end of the install for your gap fill-ins and to go around oddly shaped areas.
+- Set aside broken, misshapen, and smaller blocks and use them at the end of the installation for your gap fill-ins and to go around oddly shaped areas.

 - Have extra topsoil on hand to build up areas as needed.

-- Always roll the grass after the install is complete.
+- Always roll the grass after the installation is complete.